capi5k/capi5k-openstack/README.md

 * Legacy network configured to be high available (one nova-network / compute node)
 * Nodes are put in a VLAN (global only, support for local routed VLAN in progress)

+This script has been successfully tested in :
+* Rennes site
+* Lyon site
+* Nancy site

 Boostrap with the following:

 * One base image (can be adapted easily in the ```Capfile```)